Visit Memorials strives to:

 Many educators use effective resources for teaching Holocaust and World War II history from world-renowned institutions such as Yad Vashem, and the United States Holocaust Memorial Museum.
 However, for teachers in Europe, there are hundreds of memorials and authentic sites to visit, including former concentration camps, ghettos, prisons, hiding places.
 Synagogues or where synagogues once stood, Jewish cemeteries and museum exhibitions might also be relevant to your curriculum, and goals.

-Whether it’s a day-long excursion or a class trip, we can help you plan your own memorial visit or manage the planning, and travel details for you.
+We can help you design your own memorial visit and/or support travel planning.
 We suggest that you prepare well, visit the site, then reflect after the visit.
 Email us your ideas, needs and questions.

 2. SERVICE LEARNING

-Education departments at memorial sites and museums often offer workshops, summer camps or service learning projects for young people.
-Students keen to learn more could turn these opportunities into projects, presentations or essays.
+Education departments at memorial sites and museums offer workshops, summer camps and service learning projects for young people.

 - Dachau hosts an annual International Youth Meeting each summer.